ThePalaceProject/circulation-admin/README.md

 If you're not already logged in to npm from your terminal, you'll have to do so at this point.
 Run `npm login` and enter your credentials when prompted.

-Then, you can run `npm publish` from your local copy of the repository.
+Then, you can run `npm publish` from your local copy of the repository (ensure you are on the main branch before doing so).

 Afterwards, you should tag the release and add comments to Github.
 On the main branch, run `git tag -a v[version number] -m '[commit message]'`.
 Then run `git push origin v[version number]`.